Compare models

 See options

-The iPhone XR and iPhone XS Max, both released in 2018, represent different approaches within Apple's smartphone lineup from that year.
-While they share the same powerful processor and operate on the iOS ecosystem, the iPhone XS Max offers a larger, more advanced display and a dual-camera system, whereas the iPhone XR focuses on a vibrant LCD screen and extended battery life.
+The iPhone XR and iPhone XS Max, both released in 2018, represent different approaches within Apple's smartphone lineup.
+While they share the same core processing power, the iPhone XS Max offers a larger, higher-resolution OLED display and a more versatile dual-camera system, whereas the iPhone XR features a vibrant LCD screen and often demonstrates longer battery life in real-world usage.
+Both devices run on Apple's iOS operating system, providing a consistent user experience.

 Scores